Center for Computer Science Education & Outreach

 Programming Workshops: Our workshops cover every one from 3rd grader to working professionals!
 Our current plan is to offer 1-day workshops in all weekends of September & January targeted towards UTD students and in all the school breaks (Staff development days, Thanksgiving, Winter and Spring breaks) for school students.
 However, every one is welcome to register and attend any of the workshops!

 Registration cap is typically set to 20 participants & most workshops will be run by experienced & trained UTD students supervised by UTD faculty.
 Advance registration fee for one-day workshop is typically $25 and it becomes $40 for the final week of registration.
 Cancellation fee is $10 for each transaction until the day of the workshop & no refunds beyond the first day.
-Unless stated otherwise, all workshops run for whole day (9:30 am to 4:30 pm) & lunch will be served around noon.
-Typical lunch is pizza, subway sandwich, fried rice or rice pulav.
+Unless stated otherwise, all workshops run for whole day (9 am to 4 pm) & lunch will be served around noon.
+At least 2 different items from Pizza, Subway sandwich, Italian, Chinese and Indian entries will be served.
 A vegetarian option is always included.
-If you have a picky eater or your child has food allergies, you are welcome to pack lunch, but we do not have the logistics to heat up food.
+If you have a picky eater or your child has food allergies, please send lunch with your child.

 Difficulty level varies a lot from one workshop to another.
 Review the workshop description carefully before your register.
 If you are not sure, send an email to email@example.com to get clarifications before registering, since we do not process cancellations for workshops.
 Please do not rush the children through the advanced level workshops – we do not want them to get overwhelmed and loose interest in programming!
 Let them enjoy the learning process and progress in their own pace.